Divisorial models of normal varieties: Non -Gorenstein toric varieties

 We can now focus our attention on q-nef divisors.

-\begin{re} A small birational map $f:Y \to X$ is given by adding faces of dimension $\geq2$ to the fan.
+\begin{re} A small birational map of toric varieties $f:Y \to X$ is given by adding faces of dimension $\geq2$ to the fan.
 This operation increases the number of subcones.
 In particular a subcone in the fan corresponding to $Y$ may be strictly contained in one of the original subcones. \end{re}